ELOESZHANG/HFA-Net/README.md

-# DMADNet
+# HFA-Net

-`DMADNet` is a clear, simple, self-contained open source project for multimodal 3D object detection.
+`HFA-Net` is a clear, simple, self-contained open source project for multimodal 3D object detection.

 **Highlights**:
 *
 * The codes of  has been supported.
-* The codes of  has been supported.
 * The multi-modal 3D detection approaches on Nuscenes have been supported.

 ## License

-`DMADNet` is released under the [Apache 2.0 license](LICENSE).
+`HFA-Net` is released under the [Apache 2.0 license](LICENSE).

 ## Acknowledgement